-We hope the results reported here will help delimit the subset of graphs where a quantum speedup could be expected and thus where the current efforts should focus, in similar spirit to previous results obtained with a different subuniversal family of gates [109].
+We hope the results reported here will help delimit the subset of graphs where a quantum speedup could be expected and thus where the current efforts should focus, in similar spirit to previous results obtained with a different subuniversal family of gates [110].
 While our work indicates that ADAPT-Clifford has a guaranteed approximation ratio, we do not yet have a proof.
-Whether it is possible to improve the runtime without compromising the solution quality is also an open problem.
 Our algorithm showed the poorest performance on fully connected graphs with signed weights.
 This was anticipated in Sec.
 III since the ADAPT-QAOA solution circuits are not fully Clifford.
-However, they are near-Clifford, motivating then a resource-centered design of variational ansätze, with a Clifford mixer part constructed following a scheme like the one introduced in this work, similar in spirit to the optimal mixers restricted to subspaces [110], and a cost part with few variational parameters adding just the right amount of nonCliffordness necessary to approximate the problem up to a desired ratio.
-Furthermore our algorithm could aid in reducing the cost of parameter optimization in QAOA when used to warmstart [111] it.
-Finally, our Clifford algorithm was tailored to solve the MaxCut problem.
+However, they are near-Clifford, motivating then a resource-centered design of variational ansätze, with a Clifford mixer part constructed following a scheme like the one introduced in this work, similar in spirit to the optimal mixers restricted to subspaces [111], and a cost part with few variational parameters adding just the right amount of non-Cliffordness necessary to approximate the problem up to a desired ratio.
+Furthermore our algorithm could aid in reducing the cost of parameter optimization in QAOA when used to warm start [112] it.
+More broadly, Clifford circuits can be leverage to construct a framework for the efficient state initialization in variational quantum algorithms beyond the product state paradigm.
+An example of this applied to quantum chemistry problems was introduced in Ref.
+[113].
+Finally, our Clifford algorithm was tailored to solve the Max-Cut problem.
 It remains an open question to what extent other combinatorial optimization problems admit Clifford approximation algorithms with practical polynomial runtimes.